 It was a low-key opening 45 minutes with neither side stamping their authority on the contest.

-But the game ignited early in the second half with the Jets taking the lead via a penalty, before their skipper Nigel Boogaard was sent off as Roar equalised from the spot.
+But the game ignited early in the second half with the Jets taking the lead via a penalty, before their skipper Michael Boogaard was sent off as Roar equalised from the spot.

 Brisbane then took the lead with Thomas Broich's first goal of the season against the 10-man Jets as the home side powered home to seal a precious three points heading into the final round of the season.